-- The final budget of the call may vary by up to 10% of the total value of the indicated budget. - Any repartition of the call budget between the different actions may also vary by up to 10% of the total value of the indicated budget for the call - Topics called: the call is open to all research fields
+- The final budget of the call may vary by up to 10% of the total value of the indicated budget. - Any repartition of the call budget may also vary by up to 10% of the total value of the indicated budget for the call - Topics called: the call is open to all research fields

-The Director-General responsible for the call may publish it up to one month prior to or after the envisaged date of publication.
+&lt;sup>5 The Director-General responsible for the call may publish it up to one month prior to or after the envisaged date of publication.

-The Director-General responsible may delay this deadline by up to two months
+&lt;sup>6 The Director-General responsible may delay this deadline by up to two months

-Under the condition that the draft budget for 2012 is adopted without modifications by the budgetary authority.
+Under the condition that the draft budget for 2011 is adopted without modifications by the budgetary authority.

-Activity/ Area Topics called Funding Scheme 2.1 Research for SMEs (SME.2012.1) The call is open to all research fields Research for the benefit of specific groups (in particular SMEs) - BSG 2.2 Research for SME Associations (SME.2012.2) The call is open to all research fields Research for the benefit of specific groups (in particular SMEs) - BSG 2.3 Demonstration Activity (SME.2012.3) The call is open to all research fields Collaborative projects - CP
+Activity/ Area Topics called Funding Scheme 2.1 Research for SMEs (SME.2011.1) The call is open to all research fields Research for the benefit of specific groups (in particular SMEs) - BSG 2.2 Research for SME Associations (SME.2011.2) The call is open to all research fields Research for the benefit of specific groups (in particular SMEs) - BSG 2.3 Demonstration Action (SME.2011.3) The call is open to all research fields Collaborative projects - CP

-• Eligibility conditions
+Eligibility conditions

-The general eligibility criteria are set out in Annex 2 to this work programme and in the guide for applicants (three different guides for applicants are available, one for each activity).
+The general eligibility criteria are set out in Annex 2 to this work programme and in the guide for applicants (three different guides for applicants are available, one per each activity).
 Please note that the completeness criterion also includes that part B of the proposal shall be readable, accessible and printable.